Number of the beast: χξϛ

-"17And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.
-18Here is wisdom.
-Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is six hundred and sixty-six."

-Revelation 13:18 states that if one is wise and has an understanding to count the number of the beast, which is also the number of a man, the number comes to 666.

 χιϛ

 Although Irenaeus (2nd century AD) affirmed the number to be 666 and reported several scribal errors of the number, theologians have doubts about the traditional reading because of the appearance of the figure 616 in the Codex Ephraemi Rescriptus (C; Paris—one of the four great uncial codices), as well as in the Latin version of Tyconius (DCXVI, ed.
 Souter in the Journal of Theology, SE, April 1913), and in an ancient Armenian version (ed.
 Conybeare, 1907).
 Irenaeus knew about the 616 reading, but did not adopt it (Haer.
-V, 30) noting instead that those who spoke with the Apostle John "face to face" said that the number was 666.
+V, 30) noting instead that those who spoke with the Apostle John (traditionally considered the author of the Book of Revelation) "face to face" said that the number was 666.
 In the 380s, correcting the existing Latin-language version of the New Testament (commonly referred to as the Vetus Latina), Jerome retained "666".